6thsolution/dart_sealed/sealed_annotations/README.md

 }
 ```

-You can use sub-class of common field type in sealed classes.
+You can use subclass of common field type in sealed classes.
 For example:

 ```dart
 @Sealed()